Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 may influence brain development through metabolism of neuroactive compounds.
-Here, we leverage longitudinal data from 194 infants across the first 18 months of life to show that microbial genes encoding enzymes that metabolize molecules that metabolize molecules playinging a key role in modulating early neuroplasticity are associated with visual cortical neurodevelopment, measured by the Visual-Evoked Potential (VEP).
+Here, we leverage longitudinal data from 194 infants across the first 18 months of life to show that microbial genes encoding enzymes that metabolize molecules playing a key role in modulating early neuroplasticity are associated with visual cortical neurodevelopment, measured by the Visual-Evoked Potential (VEP).
 Neuroactive compounds included neurotransmitters GABA and glutamate,